AC Evaporator Coil Leaks: Causes, Fixes & Preventions

 - Mold: Mold and biofilm can form on the coils that, over time, weaken the integrity of the copper tubing, resulting in a leak.

-- Clogs: The drain line can get clogged from dirt or insects, resulting in excessive condensation backing up rather than being removed as it should.
+- Clogs: The drain line can get clogged by dirt or insects, resulting in excessive condensation backing up rather than being removed as it should.

 Ways To Fix a Leaky Coil